enkidevs/curriculum/mongodb/intro/aggregation-beginner/aggregation-skip.md

 A similar aggregation pipeline stage to `$limit` is the `$skip` stage.

-The `$limit` stage limits the number of documents you want to enter into the aggregation pipeline starting from the first, whereas the `$skip` stage skips the specified number of documents starting from the first and enters all the rest.
+The `$limit` stage limits the number of documents you want to enter into the aggregation pipeline starting from the first, whereas the `$skip` stage skips the specified number of documents starting from the first and processes all the rest.

 Syntax:
 ```javascript